Request processing and filters

 • Cache. info.magnolia.module.cache.filter.CacheFilter manages the Magnolia cache.

-The cache filter checks if a requested resource is already stored in the cache to avoid recreation of the resource.
-If the resource is in the cache, then it will be written to the response and the filter chain stops.
-If the resource is not found in the cache, then a ResponseWrapper which not only writes to the standard response, but saves the response is passed to the chain.
+The cache filter checks if a requested resource is already stored in the cache to avoid recreating the resource.
+If the resource is in the cache, then it’s written to the response and the filter chain stops.
+If the resource is not found in the cache, then a ResponseWrapper, which not only writes to the standard response, but saves the response, is passed to the chain.

 • CMS filter chain.
 Next we arrive to the CMS filter chain.
 It does page rendering and delivery.
 The filters in this subchain are groups so that they can share a bypass definition.